ivanbabko/goodrocket-css/README.md

-This resembles functional CSS approach promoted by frameworks like [Tachyons](https://github.com/tachyons-css/tachyons/) or [Basscss](https://github.com/basscss/basscss), but we're basing our styles solely on utilities.
+This resembles functional CSS approach promoted by frameworks like [Tachyons](https://github.com/tachyons-css/tachyons/) or [Basscss](https://github.com/basscss/basscss), but we are not basing our styles solely on utilities.

-Utilities layer goes last in our source order, so it beats all other layers.
-We can optionally choose to generate specific utility classes with `!important` to make them really heavy-weight.
+Utilities layer goes last in our source order, because it is to beat all other layers.
+We can optionally choose to generate utility classes with `!important` to increase specificity in case our build system doesn't output CSS in specific order.

 **Note:** Utility classes are prefixed with a `u-` to help us understand what these classes do when we look at the markup (e.g. `<div class="u-clearfix">`)